UserOlena/coding_quiz/README.md

 - localStorage API
 - JSON

+---
 ## Preview
 ![Example screenshot](./assets/img/demo.gif)

+---
 ## Setup
 No setup required.
 Web ready app.
-Link for the web app provided in the header of README.
+Deployed application can be accessed at this [location](https://userolena.github.io/code-quiz-challenge-module-4/).

+---
 ## Usage
 The Code Quiz App is ready to use and does not require authentication.
 To start the quiz, simply click the [link](https://userolena.github.io/code-quiz-challenge-module-4/)

+---
 ## User Story
 ```
 AS A coding boot camp student